carrtesy/TSADBench/README.md

 - For Normal Dataset, refer to ./WADI_14days_new.csv
 - For Attack Dataset, refer to ./WADI_attackdataLABLE.csv

+6. PSM : Pooled Server Metrics Dataset

-SMD, PSM, SMAP, MSL are provided in https://github.com/thuml/Anomaly-Transformer.
+<strike>SMD, SMAP, MSL are provided in https://github.com/thuml/Anomaly-Transformer.</strike>

-6. SMD : Server Machine Dataset
+<strike>7.
+SMD : Server Machine Dataset</strike>

-7. PSM : Pooled Server Metrics Dataset

-8. SMAP : Soil Moisture Active Passive satellite Dataset
+<strike>8.
+SMAP : Soil Moisture Active Passive satellite Dataset</strike>

-9. MSL : Mars Science Laboratory Dataset
+<strike>9.
+MSL : Mars Science Laboratory Dataset</strike>

+There seems to be problem in datasets (SMD, SMAP, MSL) preprocessing, so let me update for this dataset later.

 10. To be updated